zarf-dev/zarf/docs/3-create-a-zarf-package/4-zarf-schema.md

 &nbsp;
 <blockquote>

-**Description:** The minimum version of Zarf that can be used to successfully deploy a package
+**Description:** The minimum version of Zarf that should be used to reliably deploy a package

 |          |          |
 | -------- | -------- |